 Miniopterus australis has the smallest body size in the Miniopterus genus and is distributed along the east coast of Australia from Cape York to Wollongong (NSW Government 2019).
 Miniopterus australis typically forages in densely vegetated areas moving between shrub and canopy layers (Dwyer 1966).
 Studies of their roosting behavior are relatively rare, with more focusing on Miniopterus orianae.
 Although there are biological and geographical distribution differences between these two species, the thermoregulatory and reproductive characteristics of M. orianae and M. schreibersii may help to inform studies of the Miniopterus genus, hence to M. australis (Dwyer 1968; Hall 1982).
 A study on the thermal preferences of M. schreibersii in South Africa found that temperature was a major determinant of roost selection (Brown & Bernard 1994).
 This species tends to avoid high temperatures, staying below 30°C throughout the year, and can roost in areas with temperatures as low as 1°C during winter (Brown & Bernard 1994).
-Miniopterus schreibersii has been recorded undertaling internal migrations from warm to cooler areas, with caves with high temperature variability (Kuipers & Dean 1970).
+Miniopterus schreibersii has been recorded undertaling internal migrations, from warm to cooler areas, with caves with high temperature variability (Kuipers & Dean 1970).
 The species may migrate over relatively long distance or in a local scale (Brown & Bernard 1994).
 Miniopterus orianae oceanensis has been recorded undertaking long distance migrations between overwintering roost and maternity sites in NSW (Dwyer & Hamilton-Smith 1965; Mills 2021).